Data Centers in Melbourne

 Natural Disaster Risk

-Melbourne has a High natural disaster risk profile, with a FEMA National Risk Index score of 87.72, as of September 2025.
-The primary threats are driven by its coastal location and regional climate.
-Key risks for data center evaluation include Hurricane, Tornado, Lightning, and Riverine Flooding.
+Melbourne has a High natural disaster risk profile, with a FEMA National Risk Index score of 87.72 as of September 2025.
+The risks are manageable with proper infrastructure planning and site selection.